Check out our

 4a: Select the content you want to add i.e. a course.

-4c: When you click “preview” you will see the full list of lessons and all the activities included in the course.
+4b: After you click on a course, you will see the full list of lessons and all the activities included in the course.
 To add the content, click “add course”.

 Step 5: To add students, click the bar with “students” text located on the right-hand side of the screen.